RuneBlaze/audioio/examples/libtorchaudio/speech_recognition/README.md

 # Speech Recognition with wav2vec2.0

-This example demonstarates how you can use torchaudio's I/O features and models to run speech recognition in C++ application.
+This example demonstarates how you can use torchffmpeg's I/O features and models to run speech recognition in C++ application.

 **NOTE**
 This example uses `"sox_io"` backend for loading audio, which does not work on Windows.
 To make it work on